ritikgautam/Basic-Game-using-PyGame/README.md

 <h1><b>Overview</b></h1>
 This Game consists of basics of game design with Python .
 We use PyGame module of Python to develop a basic 2D game.
+This game uses basic interfaces.
+It has 2 characters, one is user-interface Player(Noobie) and other is Enemy(Goblin).
+Noobie can shoot bullets to earn points and kill Goblin.
+If Goblin collide with Noobie from any direction, Noobie loose some points and can again continue.

 <h1><b>Methods:</b></h1>